MGorin84/Snowflakes/README.md

 ## Detail any third party services that your app will use

+Devise gem was used to create User model which equipped the app with all the relevant functions like signing in and out, creating password, changing password ect.

+AWS Amazon Simple Storage Service(S3), cloud-based platform, was used to store images

 ## Describe your projects models in terms of the relationships (active record associations) they have with each other

+Between Snowflakes Active Record models following associations are present:

+User:

+has_many :artworks;
+has_many :comments;
+has_many :purchase_items;
+has_many :conversations (through sender_id).

+Artwork:

+belongs_to :user;
+has_one :purchase_item;
+has_many :comments.

+Comment:

+belongs_to :artwork;
+belongs_to :user.

+Purchase_item:

+belongs_to :artwork;
+belongs_to :user.

+Conversation:

+belongs_to :sender (class "User"0);
+belongs_to :recipient (class "User");
+has_many :messages.

+Message:

+belongs_to :conversation;
+belongs_to :user.

 ## Discuss the database relations to be implemented in your application

+Snowflakes database only has one to one and one to many relations as it was no need to use many to many association.

 ## Provide your database schema design